Esri/arcgis-maps-sdk-flutter-samples/lib/samples/identify_layer_features/README.md

 ## How to use the sample

 Tap to identify features.
-An alert will show all layers with features under the cursor, as well as a layer count.
+A banner will show layers with features under the tapped location, as well as a layer count.

 ## How it works